 How do we bring your animations to life?

-We’re often asked how animations are brought to life, so in this blog we explain the various stages of the process once the idea and basic content outline for an animation have been agreed (don’t worry – we’ve spared the really technical details).
+Of course, every project is unique, and times can differ, but in this article, we’ll explain the various stages of the process once the idea and basic content outline have been agreed upon.

-If you’re unsure of how long in minutes a draft script will take to voice there are some useful tools that can guide you – Words to time and Speech in minutes.
-Scripts always take longer to voice than you anticipate so it’s good to do a quick test.
+If you’re unsure how long a draft script will take to voice, some helpful tools can guide you – Words to time and Speech in minutes.
+Scripts always take longer to voice than you anticipate, so it’s good to do a quick test.

-Once the script has been completed, the illustrator/animator will create a static step-by-step overview of the story in pictures; this may be a series of pencil sketches or rough coloured illustrations.
+When the script and the illustration style have been signed off, we’ll create a static storyboard – a step-by-step overview of your story in pictures.
 Lines from the script will be added to the illustrations so it’s clear which image goes with what text to tell your story.

 Title screen and credits

 It’s really useful to think about which logos will need to be featured and who needs to be credited on the film early in the development process.
 This often takes a while to be agreed upon, so thinking about it as early as possible prevents unnecessary delays at the end of production.

 Creating a tone that complements the script is an important feature that will influence the overall effect of the animation, so we work with several voiceover artists and sound studios to ensure we find the right fit.
 The final voiceover can’t be recorded until the script is agreed upon, so we often record a draft version to use in the animatic.

 The timing of the animation is determined by the pace of the voiceover.
 Two voiceover artists can record the same script in very different ways, and the length of the final animation can change by up to 30 seconds for what is intended to be a four-minute animation.